MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/licensing/rights-management-adhoc-sku-office-365.md

 ## Cause

-The RIGHTSMANAGEMENT_ADHOC entry represents the "Rights Management for individuals" subscription.
-This is a free offering that anyone in an organization can use after they sign up.
+The RIGHTSMANAGEMENT_ADHOC entry represents the "Rights Management for individuals" subscription, which is a free offering that anyone in an organization can use after they sign up.

 When a person in your organization signs up for this offering, Microsoft allocates 50,000 seats of RIGHTSMANAGEMENT_ADHOC to your organization.
-Licenses will be assigned to users only if they sign up.
+Licenses are assigned to users only if they sign up.

-The existence of the RIGHTSMANAGEMENT_ADHOC SKU in your list of SKUs does not affect Microsoft Azure Rights Management functionality or any other Microsoft 365 functionality.
-Microsoft does not charge for this SKU.
+The existence of the RIGHTSMANAGEMENT_ADHOC SKU in your list of SKUs doesn't affect Microsoft Azure Rights Management functionality or any other Microsoft 365 functionality.
+Microsoft doesn't charge for this SKU.

 ## Solution

 You can safely ignore the RIGHTSMANAGEMENT_ADHOC SKU entry.

-If Azure Rights Management is disabled in your organization, Azure Rights Management functionality will remain disabled.
+If Azure Rights Management is disabled in your organization, Azure Rights Management functionality remains disabled.
 An update will be available in the future to manage this SKU.

 ## More information